Pelvic Pain, Stress, & Self-Doubt: Why Clarity Can Disappear Under Pressure

 Why Insight Alone Often Isn’t Enough

-They understand their history.
-They can name patterns.
+This is the part many insightful people find confusing.
+They understand their history and can name their patterns.
 They know what should be true.

 And yet, under stress, that knowing seems to disappear.